UUoocl/UUhimsyPlugin/README.md

 This is a plugin for Obsidian (https://obsidian.md).

-This project integrates Obsidian, OBS, Zoom and automation tools to create whimsical experiences.
+This plugin integrates Obsidian, OBS, Zoom and automation tools to create whimsical experiences.

-UUhimsy includes an Obsidian view and commands to add tags to slides created in the [Slides Extended Plugin](https://github.com/ebullient/obsidian-slides-extended).
+UUhimsy plugin includes an Obsidian view and commands to add tags to slides created in the [Slides Extended Plugin](https://github.com/ebullient/obsidian-slides-extended).
 Tags trigger automation actions.
 For example,  a "scene" tag will change scenes in OBS when transitioning between slides.

 There are many creative possibilties with UUhimsy.